How long is Ben Simmons out? Injury timeline, return date, latest updates on 76ers star - Up News Info

 How long will Ben Simmons be out?

-The 76ers are evaluating medical options for Simmons, and they hope to avoid a season-ending scope on his knee, according to Wojnarowski.
+Simmons will leave the NBA’s campus to undergo surgery on his left knee, according to Wojnarowski.

-It’s unclear exactly how long Simmons will be sidelined, but he will likely miss at least a few days if not longer.
-He will not play in Friday’s game against the Magic.
+It’s unclear exactly how long Simmons will be sidelined, but Wojnarowski reports it would take a deep playoff run for the 76ers to consider a return.

-A subluxation isn’t a common NBA injury, but players have recovered quickly before.
-Allen Crabbe suffered a left patella subluxation earlier this season and missed only three games.
-However, some players have taken much longer to return depending on damage to the knee and treatment.

-Ugh.
-Andrew Bynum sufferered the same knee injury in 2008.
-It was reported at the time as “at least eight weeks” before he could return.
-Hopefully Ben Simmons is able to recover and come back 100% healthy. https://t.co/j5Lk02NUAN
+While the Sixers haven’t ruled Simmons out for the season, sources say it would take a deep run into the playoffs to keep the door open on the possibility of a return — and that’s still an iffy proposition.
+For now, the Sixers need to prepare for a postseason without Simmons.

 Simmons is a huge part of the Sixers’ future, so the team will not rush him back if there is potential for him to reinjure the knee.